THE TIMELINE OF THE DEVELOPMENT OF THE IDEAS INCORPORATED IN THE SIX CONSTITUTIONAL PRINCIPLES

 The transition from hand production methods to machines turned Britain into a worldwide trading empire with colonies from North America to India.
 It also marked a change in political sentiment as the rise of the business man meant successful merchants started clamouring for political representation in the Parliament.
 The power of the aristocracy in the Government was substantially reduced.
 The decline of feudalism also brought enormous change to the structure of society.

-The continent of Australia was colonised by the British and called New South Wales
+The eastern part of continent of Australia was colonised by the British and called New South Wales

-The British arrived in Sydney with an assumption that the land was unoccupied (Terra Nullius).
+The British arrived in Sydney, taking the view that the land did not belong to anyone (Terra Nullius).
 They brought English statute law and the common law.
 Governor Phillip had been given instructions by King George III on how to run the penal colony and to treat the Aboriginal peoples well.
 751 convicts and 213 soldiers reached New South Wales on the first fleet and the British were keen to ensure this colony was different from the American experience.

 Moves were made towards achieving self-government in the Colony of NSW